-The pillars of safe, respectful learning has been used in the development of this Student Code of Conduct, with the aim of helping shape and build the skills of all our students to be confident, equipped, selfdisciplined and kind young people.
+The pillars of safe, respectful learning have been used in the development of this Student Code of Conduct, with the aim of helping shape and build the skills of all our students to be confident, equipped, self-disciplined and kind young people.
 Our school staff believe that communication and positive connections with other people are the most valuable skills our communities need now and in the future.
+The work of our Positive Culture for Learning (PCL) team has helped guide the development of this document and represented the voice of our stakeholders.

 Palm Beach Currumbin State High School staff take an educative approach to discipline, that behaviour can be explicitly taught, modelled and positive behaviour promoted to encourage personal growth.
-Our Student Code of Conduct provides an overview of the school's local policies on use of mobile phones and other technology, removal of student property and the approach to preventing and addressing incidents of bullying.
+Our Student Code of Conduct provides an overview of the school's local policies; including the Away for the Day device policy, removal of student property and the approach to preventing and addressing incidents of bullying.
 It also details the steps school staff take to educate students about these policies and how students are explicitly taught the expected behaviours.
-Finally, it details the consequences that may apply when students breach the expected standards of behaviour, including the use of suspension or exclusion.
+Finally, it details the consequences that may apply when students breach the expected standards of behaviour, including the implementation of non-school day detentions, suspension or exclusion.

-I thank the students, teachers, parents and other members of the community for their work in bringing this Palm Beach Currumbin State High School Student Code of Conduct together over the last twelve months.
+I thank the students, teachers, parents and other members of the community that assist in employing the values within our Student Code of Conduct to support not only our students, but our extended Palm Beach Currumbin community.
 Your interest and views shared through the process of developing this document have been invaluable.
 It provides a clear explanation of what we expect from students and how we will support them to meet those expectations.